Introduction

 Your data will not be transferred abroad unless you are specifically informed at the point your data is collected.

-Data Retention
+Data retention

-Your Rights
+Your rights

 Under the General Data Protection Regulation (GDPR) you have a number of rights in relation to the data we hold about you.
 These include the right to ask for a copy of your data, the right to rectify or erase your personal data, and the right to object to processing.
-However, these rights are only applicable if the Council has no other legal obligation concerning that data.
+However, these rights are only applicable if the council has no other legal obligation concerning that data.
 Further information about your rights and how to exercise them can be found on our website – Your rights on the information we hold about you.

-In some case if you do not supply your information to us, we will not be able to provide you with the services we are obliged to provide by law or any supplementary service you have asked for.
+In some cases if you do not supply your information to us, we will not be able to provide you with the services we are obliged to provide by law or any supplementary service you have asked for.

-Last reviewed: April 19, 2023 by Ian
+Last reviewed: February 27, 2024 by Ian

-Next review due: October 19, 2023
+Next review due: August 27, 2024

 Back to top